 - To increase poetry’s audience

-We are supported in our aims by the BBC, Royal Mail, leading publishers and booksellers and by Arts Council England, which described us in 2016 as ‘a coordinating force.’
+We are supported by the BBC, Royal Mail, leading publishers and booksellers and by Arts Council England, which describes us as ‘a coordinating force.’

 Our two main programmes are the annual Forward Prizes for Poetry and National Poetry Day, which as the UK’s biggest mass-participation celebration of poetry encourages people to enjoy, discover and share poems they love on the first Thursday of October.

 We co-ordinate the national campaign for poetry year-round by working closely with schools and libraries, and encouraging the poetry and literature/literacy sectors to collaborate as a UK-wide poetry network on marketing, research, digital communications and education.